bbangert/be.groovie/2012/03/26/new_blog_software_again.rst

 New Blog Software Again!
 ========================

-I've been using tumblr_ for a bit now, and while its useful when posting random stuff I probably should've just posted to Facebook (images, links, videos, etc.), writing my text in HTML was just... icky.
-Markdown isn't a huge improvement, and I was really itching to write all my posts in reST_ since I already know it quite well from writing my docs using Sphinx_.
+I've been using tumblr_ for awhile and while its useful when posting random stuff I should've posted to Facebook instead (images, links, videos, etc.), writing my text in HTML was just icky.
+Markdown isn't a huge improvement and I was really itching to write all my posts in reST_ as I already know it quite well from writing my docs using Sphinx_.

-I originally considered using blogofile_, but it seems to no longer be maintained and you have to go to some effort to even add Pygments code highlighting support.
+I considered using blogofile_, but it seems to be abandoned and it's not trivial to add normal reST_ style code highlighting.
 Then I saw tinkerer_, which is basically just a few extensions on top of Sphinx_... perfect!

-The Good News
+The Migration
 -------------

-So first, for anyone considering migrating from tumblr_, here's my simple dump script that pulled all my posts I cared about out of tumblr_ and dropped them into directories for tinkerer_ ::
+For anyone considering migrating from tumblr_, here's my simple dump script that pulled all my posts I cared about out of tumblr_ and dropped them into directories for tinkerer_ ::